-In May 2017, NovaMedica began constructing a new pharmaceutical manufacturing plant for sterile injectable drugs in Vorsino Industrial Park, Kaluga, Russia.
+In May 2017, Russian pharmaceutical company NovaMedica began building a pharmaceutical manufacturing plant for sterile injectable drugs at the Vorsino Industrial Park, Kaluga, Russia.

-NovaMedica is a joint venture (JV) of RUSNANO and Domain Associates.
-It is building the plant under a strategic partnership agreement signed with Pfizer in July 2016 that allows it to localise foreign pharmaceutical innovations in Russia.
+A joint venture of RUSNANO and Domain Associates, NovaMedica is building the plant under a strategic partnership agreement signed with Pfizer in July 2016 that allows it to localise foreign pharmaceutical innovations in Russia.

-NovaMedica signed a special investment contract (SPIC) with the Ministry of Industry and Trade of the Russian Federation and the Kaluga Region in March 2018.
-The investor will be responsible for development of the project, while the government provides stable regulations and incentives.
+In March 2018, NovaMedica signed a special investment contract (SPIC) with the Ministry of Industry and Trade of the Russian Federation and the Kaluga Region.
+The investor will be responsible for developing the project, while the government will provide stable regulations and incentives.

-The SPIC will enable NovaMedica to invest more than RUR3bn ($41.7m) in the project and create 300 high-tech jobs.
-It will enable NovaMedica to export approximately 20% of the products manufactured to global markets.
+The SPIC will allow NovaMedica to invest more than RUR3bn ($41.7m) in the project and create 300 high-tech jobs, as well as exporting around 20% of the products manufactured at the plant to global markets.

-The construction of the new pharmaceutical plant is expected to be completed in 2020 and full-scale production is scheduled to begin in 2023.
+The plant’s construction is expected to be completed in 2020, with full-scale production scheduled to begin in 2023.

-NovaMedica unveiled its plans to establish the new manufacturing plant in the Kaluga region in 2016.
-The project involves the creation of isolated production units for manufacturing standard and cytostatic drugs.
+In 2016, NovaMedica revealed its plans to establish the manufacturing plant in the Kaluga region.
+The project involves creating isolated production units for manufacturing standard and cytostatic drugs.

-The new plant will produce 30 Pfizer-owned pharmaceuticals in the form of sterile injections for the local market.
-The products will meet the good manufacturing practice (GMP) standards of Russia, Europe and Asia, as well as the US Food and Drug Administration (FDA).
+The plant will produce 30 Pfizer-owned pharmaceuticals in the form of sterile injections for the local market.
+The products will comply with the good manufacturing practice (GMP) standards set out by Russia, Europe and Asia, as well as the US Food and Drug Administration (FDA).

-The engineering work was concluded by the first half of 2017, while construction of the manufacturing complex is currently in progress.
+The engineering work was finished by the first half of 2017, while the manufacturing complex is currently under construction.

 The plant is designed to produce more than 38.5 million cartridge and vial units a year.
-It will occupy an area of 23,00m², featuring sites for the preparation of sterile injections, lyophilisation and solutions in vials and cartridges.
+It will occupy a 23,00m² area, including sites for the preparation of sterile injections, lyophilisation and solutions in vials and cartridges.

-Manufacturing lines in the plant will be equipped with production amenities similar to those used by major European manufacturing companies such as Optima, BOSCH and Mediseal.
+The plant’s manufacturing lines will be equipped with production amenities similar to those used by major European manufacturing companies, including Optima, Bosch and Mediseal.

-Products owned by Pfizer that will be manufactured at the new plant include drugs for the treatment of critical bacterial and fungal infections, as well as therapeutics such as cardiovascular, inflammatory and cancer-related diseases.
+Pfizer products to be manufactured at the plant include drugs for the treatment of critical bacterial and fungal infections, as well as therapeutics indicated for treating cardiovascular, inflammatory and cancer-related diseases among other therapy areas.

-Designer of complex industrial facilities M+W Group was selected as the architect for the pharmaceutical plant.
+Germany-based engineering company M+W Group was chosen as the architect for the pharmaceutical plant.

 NovaMedica was established in 2012 by Russian venture capital firm RUSNANO and US venture capital firm Domain Associates.

-Estimated investments in NovaMedica projects by its shareholders and foreign investors are expected to be more than $200m over the next five years.
+From 2018 to 2023, estimated investments in NovaMedica projects by its shareholders and foreign investors are expected to come to more than $200m.